 Kerstin Pasda (Institut für Paläoanatomie und Geschichte der Tiermedizin, Ludwig-Maximilians-Universität München, Germany)

 Kerstin is zooarchaeologist with research interests in changing human-animal relations in historic-period societies in Germany and in Greenland.
-She is currently involved in a research project exploring the impact of the Black Death on livestock size in Germany.
+She was involved in a research project exploring the impact of the Black Death on livestock size in Germany.
+She teaches at Erlangen university.

-Rainer Schreg (Researcher in Archaeology, Römisch-Germanisches Zentralmuseum, Mainz, D)
+Rainer Schreg (professor in medieval and postmedieval Archaeology, Bamberg university D)

 Rainer’s research interests are in past cultural changes especially within rural cultural landscapes.
 Whereas most of his studies deal with villages in medieval Southern Germany, he also runs field projects in Neolithic chert extraction at the Swabian Alb, on the medieval landscape in southwestern Crimea, a 6th c. town in Southern Serbia and on a pre-Columbian and colonial site in Panama, lower Central America.